 For geographic locations having cold winters, winter moisture accumulation in exterior walls sometimes poses a serious problem.
 Moisture accumulation in the siding and sheathing of exterior walls may cause paint failure, and in serious cases may actually cause warping and/or buckling of wood siding.
-In the winter, occupant-related activities inside a residence release as much as 25 lbs (11.3 kg) of water per day [5].
+In the winter, occupant-related activities inside a residence release as much as 25 pounds (11.3 Kg) of water per day [5].
 A portion of this water will permeate through the exterior walls when no vapor barrier is present.
 The effect of adding thermal insulation to walls is to reduce the temperature of the siding and sheathing, thereby increasing the likelihood of condensation.
 Water vapor can also enter the wall from the inside through cracks along the baseboard and around the electrical receptacles.
 Another source of moisture accumulation in exterior walls is rain penetration through cracks in the construction.
 The present study examines moisture accumulation in retrofitted side walls.

-Thermography has proven an effective tool for locating and identifying heat leaks in buildings [6].
-There has been much recent interest in establishing criteria which would allow the use of thermography as a survey tool to distinguish insulated walls from uninsulated walls.
+Thermography has been shown to be an effective tool for locating and identifying heat leaks in buildings [6].
+There has been much recent interest in establishing criteria which would make it possible to use thermography as a survey tool to distinguish insulated walls from uninsulated walls.
 In the present study, the feasibility of using thermography as such a survey tool is demonstrated.